 Come visit us on one of our running days, rides cost just £1 per person (under 3’s free).
 See our Events for more details.
 We would ask that all visitors be considerate of our neighbours, refrain from making excessive noise or parking carelessly.

 Membership is open to all.
 Model engineers, steam enthusiasts and railway nuts make up the dedicated team of volunteers who build the bridges, maintain the railway and have built the steam engines, diesel electrics and rolling stock enabling us to provide public rides.
 Their hard work and dedication has helped to maintain and grow the surrounding woodland.
 There is also an apprenticeship programme where aspiring model engineers can learn practical skills alongside club members at the local Tor Bridge High School workshops.
 These workshop days are exclusively open to all members to make use of the facilities.

 To find out more about membership, joining fees and the benefits click here

 We are quite often asked “How long have you been here in the valley?”
 When we reply “over thirty years” we often have exclamations of disbelief, even from locals who live less than half a kilometre away.

-‘We are quite often asked how long have you been here in the valley?
-When we reply nearly thirty years we get replies of disbelief sometimes from locals who live less than 0.5 km away.
-The railway was opened in 1990 by the then Lord Mayor Councillor Dennis Dicker with our first Locomotive which is aptly named “Hernia” as most of the workers after building and carrying the engine claimed they had one!
+The railway was opened in 1990 by the then Lord Mayor Councillor Dennis Dicker with our first Locomotive named “Hernia” as most of the workers who built and carried the engine claimed they had one!